Changes to council services due to coronavirus

 - Special educational needs and disabilities (SEND)

-The SEND service – like the rest of Hammersmith & Fulham Council and our partners – is adapting the way we work to ensure that we can continue to support you.
+The SEND service is adapting the way we work to ensure that we can continue to support you.
 Our aim is to continue to operate services effectively and to a high standard during the coronavirus outbreak, while at the same time ensuring that we keep you and our staff safe.